voostindie/vincents-productivity-suite-for-alfred/README.md

 This project isn't called "*Vincent's* Productivity Suite for Alfred" for nothing.
 It might not be of any use to anyone but myself.
 But there's also no reason not to make it public; it could be useful to at least one other person beside me.
 So why not share?

-But please remember that I've had exactly one person in mind while creating this suite: me.
+But please remember that I've had exactly one person in mind while creating this suite: me. *Your mileage may vary!*

-"Your mileage may vary!"

 ## So, what's this all about?